Sightseeing and places to go in the Dubrovnik and Neretva area

 East meets west in Mostar.
 The town lies an easy 60 kilometer drive

 up the Neretva Valley.
 The must-see for all tourists is the Stari Most

 - The Old Bridge which was build by the Turks in the 16th century.
-Both

-looking clothing in the many shops in the city centre.
+and oriental looking clothing in the many shops in the city centre.

 The botanical gardens at Trsteno north of Dubrovnik were founded in 1492.
 It has more than 300 species of trees and numerous plants from around The Mediterranean and the world.
 Together with the architecture from the Gothic-Renaissance period this makes The Trsteno Arboretum one of the finest gardens in this part of Europe.

 Medjugorje is in Bosnia-Herzegovina off the road between Metkovic and Mostar.